skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

 ## S3

+Read the S3 FAQ

+- Object based storage
+- File size
+  - 0 bytes to 5 TB
+- Files stored in buckets
+- Buckets must have globally unique name
+- Successfully uploaded files return a http 200 status code
+- Buckets can be protected with MFA delete

+### Object fundamentals

+- Key - name of object
+- Value - object data
+- Version ID
+- Metadata
+- Subresoruces
+  - access control list (ACL)
+  - Torrent

+### Consistency model

+- read after write for new object PUTs
+- eventual consistency for DELETE and overwrite PUTs

 ### Storage types

+- S3 Standard
+  - 99.99% availability
+  - 11 9s durability
+- S3 - IA
+  - charged a retrieval fee
+- S3 One Zone IA
+  - charged retrieval fee
+  - only stored in one zone
+- S3 intelligent tiering
+  - moves files around tiers based on usage
+- Glacier
+  - archiving
+  - access from minutes to hours
+- Glacier deep archive
+  - cheapest storage
+  - 12 hour access sla

 ### Lifecycle

+- Transition to different storage types after a set amount of time
+- Can also be used to expire and delete objects

 ### Security

 ### Encryption

+- In transit
+  - SSL/TLS

+- At rest server side
+  - S3 managed keys - SSE-S3
+  - AWS key management service - SSE-KMS
+  - Customer managed keys - SSE-C

 ### Version control

+- Stores all versions of an object
+- Deleting places a delete marker as the most recent version
+- Good backup tool
+- Cannot be disabled once enabled, only suspended
+- Provides MFA delete capability

 ### Cross region replication

+- Requires versioning to be enabled
+- Regions must be unique
+- Doesn't replicate objects already in bucket
+- Delete markers don't get replicated
+- Deleting individual versions not replicated

+### Transfer acceleration

+- Used for speeding up file uploads
+- Utilises the edge network
+- User uploads file to edge which is then transferred over the amazon network to S3

 ## Glacier